 THC and CBD topicals are unique in that they do not get you “high” — rather, they provide localized relief without any psychoactive effect.
 These medical cannabis products are great for natural pain relief from sore muscles, cramps, injuries, and more when used regularly, which is why they are favored by so many athletes, veterans, and patients with severe medical conditions that cause them a great deal of physical pain.
 Due to the anti-inflammatory properties in medical cannabis, these topical salves, lotions, and even transdermal patches are effective for many patients with chronic physical pain.

 In our experience, the biggest hesitation prospective patients have about medical cannabis is that they don’t want to inhale smoke, especially if they have respiratory issues.
 We are fortunate to live in a time where the hemp industry is making massive strides and regularly developing new cannabis products that cater to different wants, needs, and lifestyles.
-If you are interested in applying for a medical marijuana card in Illinois, visit Medical Cannabis Outreach today for a medical evaluation and to use our free medical card application process!
+If you are interested in applying for a medical marijuana card in Illinois Colorado, or Missouri, visit Medical Cannabis Outreach today for a medical evaluation and to use our free medical card application process!